opendocsg/slw-judgments-backfill/2012_SGHC_238/report.md

 _Criminal law_ – _special exceptions_ – _diminished responsibility_

 [LawNet Editorial Note: The Prosecution's appeal to this decision in Criminal Appeal No 12 of 2012 was allowed and the accused's cross-appeal in Criminal Appeal No 4 of 2012 was dismissed by the Court of Appeal on 28 November 2014.
-See [2014] SGCA 58 .]
+See <span class="citation">[2014] SGCA 58</span> .]

 30 November 2012 Judgment reserved.